slarmoo/.github/profile/webServices/startupDb/startupDb.md

 ## 🚀 Deliverable

-1. Review and deploy Simon Login
+1. Review and deploy Simon DB
-   1. Clone the Simon Login repository to your development environment.
+   1. Clone the Simon DB repository to your development environment.
    1. Run `npm install` in root of the project.
    1. Open the project in VS Code and examine the application's use of JavaScript to support database storage and user authentication.
    1. Create and configure the `dbConfig.json` file with your MongoDB credentials.